 The UM System measures an employee’s work hours after this period to determine if they averaged 30 hours or more per week.
 If yes, the university notifies the employee that they have become eligible for university medical insurance via a written statement sent to their home address on file.
 The notification explains that the employee will be offered insurance for 12 months after eligibility.

 The UM System offers medical insurance to eligible variable-hour employees for 12 months at a time, in accordance with the PPACA.
 The university re-measures variable-hour employees each year to be sure that these employees should continue to receive insurance in subsequent years.

 The university’s ongoing measurement period is the same for everyone, regardless of when each employee was first offered insurance.
-The period is October 4 of one year to October 3 of the next year (e.g., October 3, 2022, to October 2, 2023).
+The period is October 3 of one year to October 2 of the next year (e.g., October 3, 2022, to October 2, 2023).
 The measurement period must total 52 weeks.
 Depending on how the dates above fall in the pay period, the beginning and end dates might shift.

 No longer eligible

-If an employee is enrolled in medical insurance and becomes ineligible for coverage, he or she will receive a written statement (delivered to the home address on file) indicating that he or she is eligible to be a COBRA participant for up to 18 months.
+If an employee is enrolled in medical insurance and becomes ineligible for coverage, they will receive a written statement (delivered to the mailing address on file) indicating that they are eligible to be a COBRA participant for up to 18 months.
 ASI, the university's COBRA administrator, will then send an enrollment packet.
 More information on COBRA can be found on the COBRA webpage.

 Request a review of eligibility by visiting the medical insurance eligibility webpage.
 All employees have the right to appeal their offer of coverage or appeal their eligibility of coverage by contacting the HR Service Center.